NotBitcoinCEO/CSE212-Final-Project/0-welcome.md

 # PYTHON DATA STRUCTURES FINAL PROJECT

 Thank you for stopping by.
-In this project, I will show you some of the most common data structures which we were able to study this semester.
+This is my final project for CSE 212.
+In this class we've been working on understanding Data Structures in Python.
+Here's some of the most common data structures which we were able to study this semester.
 These include Stacks, Sets, and Trees.
-I'll give examples in order to better expain what we've learned.
+The examples I give hopefully help you as well.

 Here are the different tutorials: